sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/enable-cody-enterprise.md

 For the access token, you can either:

-- Leave it empty and rely on Environmental, Workload Identity or Managed Identity credentials configured for the `frontend` and `worker` services
+- As of 5.2.4 the access token can be left empty and it will rely on Environmental, Workload Identity or Managed Identity credentials configured for the `frontend` and `worker` services
 - Set it to `<API_KEY>` if directly configuring the credentials using the API key specified in the Azure portal